The King Room at The Hari in Hong Kong

 5. The Hari

 Also located in the hub of Wan Chai is the brand spanking new Hong Kong boutique hotel, The Hari.
 The stylish and sleek hotel is the epitome of class, with every last inch of The Hari exuding sophistication without losing practicality.
-This is the second Hari property around the world, the first being in London, and The Hari in Hong Kong is the latest addition to the Asian city’s boutique hotel scene.

-The rooms feature lots of brass finishes though the edges are still wonderfully warm and welcoming, and there is also an on-site fitness centre as well as two restaurants: Lucciola Restaurant & Bar serving up delicious Italian fare, and Zoku Restaurant & Terrace which offers delicate Japanese cuisine.
-You’ll love the thoughtful design at The Hari, and will be welcomed in with open arms by their incredible team.
-Click here to book your stay at The Hari!
+The rooms at The Hari feature lots of brass finishes though the edges are still wonderfully warm and welcoming, and there is also an on-site fitness centre as well as two restaurants: Lucciola Restaurant & Bar serving up delicious Italian fare, and Zoku Restaurant & Terrace which offers delicate Japanese cuisine.

 What we loved: Love supporting a homegrown Hong Kong brand; fantastic location in Wan Chai between either the CWB or Wan Chai MTR stations; 2 restaurant options and decent semi-buffet style breakfast.